-Balaclava vs neck gaiter: which is best for winter sports?
+Balaclava vs neck gaiter: which is ideal for winter activities?

-Do you want the full-coverage bank robber chic of the classic balaclava or the simpler tube of stretchy fabric that is the now-ubiquitous neck gaiter?
-(Image credit: The Good Brigade)
+Are you after the full-coverage, bank robber chic of the classic balaclava or the tube of elasticated fabric that is the now-ubiquitous neck gaiter?

 As the cold weather wears on, you end up covering more and more of your body each time you step outside.
 At first, it’s a running jacket for your morning jog.
 Soon, you wouldn't consider hiking without a beanie hat and hiking gloves.
 Before you know it, you’re wearing a base layer and thermal underwear beneath your outerwear and discovering the joys of windproof ski pants even when you're not actually skiing.